llindoy/pyttn/README.md

 This will build all .cpp files in the [src](src/) folder.
 Typical installation times are $\lesssim$ 2 minutes.

 # Contributing
-In order
+Contributions of all kinds are welcome.
+Please get in touch if you have any suggestions, comments or questions regarding the code or documentaiton.
+Unfortunately, we are unable to provide direct access to Issues and Merge Requests on the NPL Gitlab.
+As such, please feel free to reach out to [Lachlan Lindoy](mailto:lachlan.lindoy@npl.co.uk).
+Also, check out [`CONTRIBUTING.md`](CONTRIBUTING.md) if you want to get involved in the development.

 # Citing pyTTN
 If you publish working using pyTTN, please cite the paper

  - **[pyTTN]** L.P.
-Lindoy, D. Rodrigo-Albert, Y. Rath, I. Rungger *pyTTN: An Open Source Toolbox for Open and Closed System Quantum Dynamics Simulations Using Tree Tensor Networks*, [arXiv:]()
+Lindoy, D. Rodrigo-Albert, Y. Rath, I. Rungger *pyTTN: An Open Source Toolbox for Open and Closed System Quantum Dynamics Simulations Using Tree Tensor Networks*, [arXiv:2503.xxxxx](https://arxiv.org/abs/2503.xxxxx).

 ## BibTeX: